zebrajaeger/sphere2cube-js/README.md

 Convert
 - full spheric panorama image to viewer (equirectangular)
 - 360° panorama image to viewer (y to small for equirectangular)
-- partial panorama image to viewer (TODO)
+- partial panorama image to viewer

 Reads
 - PSD and PSB with RAW or RLE Encoding